-buy modafinil online eu check my blog I thought I’d share a few new vintage and second hand pieces that I’ve found and bought over the last few weeks on my never ending journey of visiting charity shops!
+buy modafinil online eu I thought I’d share a few new vintage and second hand pieces that I’ve found and bought over the last few weeks on my never ending journey of visiting charity shops!
 You can certainly see a theme here (which I’ve touched on recently in many a blog post) but for some unbeknown reason to me, I’m quite enjoying the colour pink.

-I think this bright fuchsia jacket is actually one of my favourite finds in a while – I spotted it in a local charity shop and did um and er a little as it looked quite big.
+more info here I think this bright fuchsia jacket is actually one of my favourite finds in a while – I spotted it in a local charity shop and did um and er a little as it looked quite big.
 I decided to take a chance and I’ve just fallen in love!
 I’ve recently changed the buttons on it too so it looks even nicer.
 I wore it the other day (cue future blog post spoiler) with a pair of ripped denim shorts, silk top and Cath Kidston floral trainers and love how it looked.
 A little bright perhaps but sometimes colour is a good thing, especially as we make the most of these last few hazy summer days.

 The white blazer certainly comes in a close second though – I found this hanging in a local vintage shop and snapped it up for £10.
 I actually wore it as a dress recently (see here!), as it’s long enough so you’re not showing off your pants making you feel silly (I hate it when that happens).
 The detailing is lovely around the collar, almost a tuxedo feel and it has (well, I expect) the original buttons too.
 It feels like a special piece so I’m pretty chuffed to have that hanging in my wardrobe.